-If you would want help completing your pre-labs, the Lab TA Coordinators have weekly office hours, posted on WebCT.
+If you would like help completing your pre-labs, the Lab TA Coordinators have weekly office hours, posted on WebCT.
 There is also free physics tutoring available in the Physics Tutor Center.
-It is open three days during the summer: Monday, Tuesday, and Thursday, from 3pm-8pm, in 2702 Mayer Hall.
+It is open three days during the summer: Sunday through Thursday, from 3pm-8pm, in 2702 Mayer Hall.
 For more information about the Physics Tutorial Center go to: http://tutorialcenter.ucsd.edu.